lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

 ## What data structure is suitable for this?

 Now, we need to store this information to be easily accessed.
-At first glance, a dictionary, or better, a *TypedDict*, is a good choice.
+At first glance, a dictionary, or better, a `TypedDict`, is a good choice.
 But for this example, I will use a data class.
-The reason is that in the run phase, we want to check the type of dialogue block to handle passthrough, choices, and dice rolls differently.
+In the run phase, we want to check the type of dialogue block to handle passthrough, choices, and dice rolls differently.

 ```python
 # main.py